In addition to the requirements below, students must meet all of the general requirements of their Faculty as outlined in the Academic Calendar.

 - In their fourth year, students must take one of the required International Relations seminars.
-These are: Econ 457 (3), Hist 403 (3), Poli 464 (3), one of the other seminars that may be designated by the Chair of the Program.
-A list of designated seminars for the following year and a description of their content will be available from the International Relations Office in the spring.
+These are: Econ 457 (3), Hist 403 (3), Poli 464 (3), or one of the other seminars that may be designated by the Chair of the Program.
+A list of designated seminars for the following year and a description of their content is available from the International Relations Office in the spring.
 Note: These seminars are not available for third-year students.
-Students are only allowed to one of these seminars.
+Students are only allowed to take one of these seminars.

 - 18 credits from the lists below.
 Of these 18 credits, at least 9 must be from List A or 9 must be from List B. The remaining 9 credits can be from either Lists A, B, or C. Please note: a course used to satisfy one of the other IR requirements, cannot also be used to satisfy this requirement.
-E.g., if Political Science 360 is used to satisfy the Political Science requirement [above in point 3], it cannot be counted as part of these 18 credits.)
+E.g., if Political Science 360 is used to satisfy the Political Science requirement [above in point 3], it cannot be counted as part of these 18 credits.

 Note: Students are reminded of the need to satisfy all Arts Faculty requirements.
 For more up-to-date descriptions of course content than those listed in the UBC Calendar consult the relevant department’s website each spring.